Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Don’t be too alarmed, as this is not an uncommon story.
 Out of a survey of around 1,000 pet owners, 15% of pet cats (compared to 14% of dogs) went missing, according to the ASPCA.
 Most of the time (74% of the time), the cats were either found or returned home themselves.

 As much as your kitty cat may love and adore your affection, sometimes they will take off and be gone for a while.
 Try not to take it personally; cats have many normal reasons for doing this.
-While you may not be able to pinpoint exactly why, take a look through our list to see if you can remedy the cause and fix it.3 cat face divider
+While you may not be able to pinpoint exactly why, take a look through our list to see if you can remedy the cause and fix it.

 How Long Do Cats Go Missing For?

 Most cats that have run away go missing for up to 7 days on average.
 When cats are hunting, reproducing, or being territorial, they are commonly only gone for 2–3 days.
-If a cat has been missing for around 4 months, that average goes up to 12 days.
+Lost cats can take several weeks and on occasion, even months to return back home.

 Some Cats Are Better at Finding “Home”

 Cats are believed to house some magnetic geolocation in their brains that help them find where home is.
-When cats are kittens or seniors, this function is not very developed or has been worn out.
+In reality, they use scent cues to find their way back home.
+When cats are kittens or seniors, this skill is not very developed or has been worn out.
 This is why cats that are grown up but not old could be the most likely to make it back home.

-One interesting fact is that when cats run away, they are usually only within a 1 mile radius of “home”.
+One interesting fact is that when cats run away looking for a mate, they are usually only within a 1-2 mile radius of “home”.
+Scared cats that move and get lost, tend to hide rather than run and will usually stay within a 3-5 mile radius.

 The 10 Reasons Why Cats Run Away